AleandroPresta/kaufy/README.md

 # Features

 - User authentication and authorization
 - Product catalog with search and filter options
 - Admin dashboard using sanity.io
+- Shopping cart functionality